Handling Context Compaction

 - Do not assume the compaction summary captured all important implementation details.

-Goal-driven loops (/goal, agent runners, autonomous loops) amplify this problem.
-Each turn of the loop trusts the previous turn's summary, which already trusts the turn before, and the loss compounds.
+Goal-driven loops amplify the problem.
+Each turn trusts the previous turn's summary, which already trusts the turn before, and the loss compounds.
 By turn ten, the agent's belief about what it has built is several compactions removed from the actual repo.
-Without a disk-anchored recovery at each turn, the loop produces a confident final state that doesn't match the code.
+The protocol doesn't stop compaction — compaction is the harness doing its job.
+It stops the agent from acting as if compaction didn't happen.